Mike-Honey/covid-19-au-vaccinations/README.md

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables.

+The Death Toll charts use the [Deneb Custom visual](https://deneb-viz.github.io/), which wraps the [Vega-Lite grammar for interactive graphics](https://vega.github.io/vega-lite/) in a convenient container for Power BI authors.

-The dataviz is refreshed automatically, roughly every 2 hours during the daytime (AEST GMT+10).
+The dataviz is refreshed automatically, every Friday.

 I have a similar projects running for other countries globally:
  - [World](https://github.com/Mike-Honey/covid-19-world-vaccinations#readme) (select country, countries, continents or global summary)